Gerrymandering in the United States: Affirmative

 In Hunt v.
 Cromartie (1999) and its follow-up case Easley v.
 Cromartie (2001), the Supreme Court approved a racially focused gerrymandering of a congressional district on the grounds that the definition was not pure racial gerrymandering but instead partisan gerrymandering, which is constitutionally permissible.
 With the increasing racial polarization of parties in the South in the U.S. as conservative whites move from the Democratic to the Republican Party, gerrymandering may become partisan and also achieve goals for ethnic representation.

-Various examples of affirmative racial gerrymandering have emerged.
+Examples of affirmative racial gerrymandering have emerged.
 When the state legislature considered representation for Arizona's Native American reservations, they thought each needed their own House member, because of historic conflicts between the Hopi and Navajo nations.
 Since the Hopi reservation is completely surrounded by the Navajo reservation, the legislature created an unusual district configuration for the 2nd congressional district that featured a fine filament along a river course several hundred miles in length to attach the Hopi reservation to the rest of the district; the arrangement lasted until 2013.
 The California state legislature created a congressional district (2003–2013) that extended over a narrow coastal strip for several miles.
 It ensured that a common community of interest will be represented, rather than having portions of the coastal areas be split up into districts extending into the interior, with domination by inland concerns.

 In the case of League of United Latin American Citizens v.
 Perry, the United States Supreme Court upheld on June 28, 2006, most of a Texas congressional map suggested in 2003 by former United States House Majority Leader Tom DeLay, and enacted by the state of Texas.
 The 7–2 decision allows state legislatures to redraw districts as often as they like (not just after the decennial census).
 In his dissenting opinion in LULAC v.
 Perry, Justice John Paul Stevens, joined by Justice Stephen Breyer, quoted Bill Ratliffe, former Texas lieutenant governor and member of the Texas state senate saying, "political gain for the Republicans was 110% the motivation for the plan", and argued that a plan whose "sole intent" was partisan could violate the Equal Protection Clause.
 This was notable as previously Justice Stevens had joined Justice Breyer's opinion in Easley v.
 Cromartie, which held that explicitly partisan motivation for gerrymanders was permissible and a defense against claims of racial gerrymandering.
 Thus they may work to protect their political parties' standing and number of seats, so long as they do not harm racial and ethnic minority groups.
 A 5–4 majority declared one congressional district unconstitutional in the case because of harm to an ethnic minority.